abduulrahmankhalid/Bondora-Financial-Risk-Prediction/README.md

 - We will proceed with the Random Forest Model due to it's better accuracy (75%).

+- **You Can refert to these steps in the [Classification Modeling Notebook](https://github.com/abduulrahmankhalid/Bondora-Financial-Risk-Prediction/blob/main/Classification_Modeling_Team_A.ipynb)**

 # **Regression Modeling**
 - for the Regression Part we have three Target Varialbes
   - Preferred EMI (Monthly Payment)